Convair B-36 Peacemaker: Notable incidents and accidents

 On Labor Day, Monday, 1 September 1952, a tornado hit Carswell Air Force Base, Fort Worth, damaging aircraft of the 7th and 11th Bomber Wings' complement of B-36s.
-Some two-thirds of the USAF's entire B-36 fleet was affected, as well as six aircraft being built at that point at Convair's Fort Worth plant.
+Some two-thirds of the USAF's entire B-36 fleet was damaged, as well as six aircraft being built at that point at Convair's Fort Worth plant.
 The base was shut down and operations transferred to Meacham Field.
-Joint repairs by Convair and the USAF got 10 of the 61 B-36s running within two weeks and repaired the other 51 aircraft within five weeks; 18 of 19 heavily damaged aircraft (and the six damaged and unfinished aircraft at Convair) were repaired by May 1953.
-The 19th (#2051) had to be scrapped, and was used as a nuclear testing site ground target.
-One heavily damaged aircraft (#5712) was written off and rebuilt as the NB-36H Nuclear Reactor Testbed aircraft.
+Joint repairs by Convair and the USAF had repaired 18 of the 19 heavily damaged aircraft (and the six damaged and unfinished aircraft at Convair) by May 1953.
+One example was to be scrapped, but was used as a nuclear testing site ground target.
+Another heavily damaged aircraft was rebuilt as the NB-36H Nuclear Reactor Testbed aircraft.